NVIDIA/hpc-container-maker/docs/building_blocks.md

 - ___run_arguments__: Specify additional [Dockerfile RUN arguments](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md) (Docker specific).

+- __runtime__: The list of files / directories to copy into the runtime stage.
+The default is an empty list, i.e., copy the entire prefix.

 - __runtime_environment__: Dictionary of environment variables and values, e.g., `LD_LIBRARY_PATH` and `PATH`, to set in the runtime stage.
 The default is an empty dictionary.